breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

 In such a scenario, players would choose which role they wish to play.
 In such a game, we can imagine different restrictions, where only the interrogator is allowed to predict the suspect's identity, or vis versa.
 If a prediction is incorrect, the predictor looses, and the predicted wins.
 If a prediction is correct the predictor wins.

-More generally, we can imagine soliciting community-submitted role-playing games, where bot developers can submit short descriptions for player roles, constraints on the conversation length and message format, and a payoff matrix for correct and incorrect player predictions.
-When an idea for a new discussion game gains enough player votes, we can host the game.
+More generally, we can imagine soliciting community-submitted role-playing games, where bot developers can submit short descriptions for player roles, constraints on the conversation length and message format[^8], and a payoff matrix for correct and incorrect player predictions.
+When an idea for a new discussion game gains enough support, we can host the game.

 Furthermore, once there is a sufficiently large number of human players, we can begin to host forums where more complex, or domain-specific vocabulary is permitted.
-This would allow bots to compete in [specialized Turing tests](https://en.wikipedia.org/wiki/Subject_matter_expert_Turing_test), for example debate, flirting, self-help, and other forums with guidelines on content and conversation style.
+This would allow bots to compete in [specialized Turing tests](https://en.wikipedia.org/wiki/Subject_matter_expert_Turing_test), for example debate, flirting, self-help, and discussion forums with guidelines on content and conversation style.

 *Special thanks to [Koustuv Sinha](http://koustuvsinha.github.io/) for suggesting numerous helpful improvements.*